What are my rights?

-You’re thinking of buying a used car (hard to beat the price!).
-But you’re wary of ending up with something that’s truly worn out, or has been badly damaged or stolen.
-Fortunately, there are steps you can take to help you get a safe and reliable (and legal!) car.
+You found a great deal on a used vehicle.
+But you’re wary of ending up with something that’s worn out, or has been badly damaged, altered, or even stolen.
+Fortunately, there are steps you can take to help you get a safe and reliable (and legal!) vehicle.

 What you should know

-There are laws that offer you protection if you buy a used car in BC from a licensed car dealer.
-But not if you buy from a private seller.
+In BC, there are stronger legal protections if you buy a used vehicle from a car dealer than if you buy from a private seller.

 The legal warranty is more limited if you buy privately